mlgupta/keyper-web/content/post/anatomy-of-openssh-krl/index.md

 00000033
 ```

-So, it seemed that the 4 bytes right before any string designated its length.
-To confirm this hypothesis,  I added a Certificate to an empty KRL.
+So, it seems that the 4 bytes right before any string is its length.
+To confirm this hypothesis,  Let us add a Certificate to an empty KRL.

 ```console
 [manish@getafix sshca]$ ssh-keygen -k -f ca_krl